 Finally, a great tip for content management is to consistently update the information.
 Structures might be solid, but they are not permanent.
 Bend them and shape them to suit.

-Both Archiving Plugin and Refined Theme facilitate straightforward management of content as you go so that an updated, clean and modern Confluence is a reality.
+Both Better Content Archiving and Refined Theme facilitate straightforward management of content as you go so that an updated, clean and modern Confluence is a reality.